Locations:

 Says one participant, “They talk about everything, from pregnancy to domestic violence to whatever concerns you may have.”

-Additionally, the CenteringPregnancy program includes an OB Navigator, whose focus is “reducing the disparities that people may encounter when they’re seeking prenatal care, things like transportation, food insecurity, housing insecurity, child care, and facilitating getting into specialist,” says Frances Jackson, a certified nurse-midwife, who is involved with the program.
+Additionally, the CenteringPregnancy program includes an OB Navigator, whose focus is “reducing the challenges that people may encounter when they’re seeking prenatal care, things like transportation, food insecurity, housing insecurity, child care, and facilitating getting into specialist,” says Frances Jackson, a certified nurse-midwife, who is involved with the program.

 For parents-to-be, the peer-to-peer and resource navigation support have improved their confidence during what can be an uncertain time.